Documentation API Cheatsheet

 2. Keep event handlers lightweight - They run synchronously and can impact performance

-3. Handle errors gracefully - Event errors are logged but isolated
+3. Handle errors gracefully - Event errors are logged and re-thrown, so ensure your event handlers don’t throw unless it’s critical

 4. Don’t modify critical state - Use hooks for state modifications that affect behavior